christophergandrud/cv/cv_web/Gandrud_cv_web.md

 - Information and Financial Crisis Policy Making.
 With Micheal O'Keeffe.

-- It’s Not How Much, but When They Spend: Political institutions, contingent liabilities, and the costs of responding to financial crises.
+- When All is Said and Done: Updating 'Elections, Special Interests, and Financial Crisis'.
 With Mark Hallerberg.

 - Automating R Package Citations in Reproducible Research Documents